You’ll never make it out into the lineup unless you duck dive!Alex Rogers to Rick Kane, North Shore 1987

 - Continue paddling.

-Pushing Through Small Waves and Whitewater
+Pushing Through Small Waves, Whitewater, and Shore Break

 If the waves are small enough or you’re just trying to get out past the whitewater, you don’t need to turtle roll or duck dive every time.
 If you’re on a longboard, having to turtle roll constantly would be a huge pain, and on a shortboard, you might not have enough depth to duck dive effectively.